AlvaroBernalG/event-worker/readme.md

 //...

 ```

-And then in your web worker (worker.js) you can listen for that event and respond back with the data requested by your main thread:
+And then in your web worker (worker.js) you can listen for that event and respond back with the requested data:

 ```js
 const EventWorker = require('event-worker')